 A. As a full-time exchange student, you are eligible to register directly for most Ross courses with section numbers in the 001-009 range (e.g., for ACC 300.009, the section number is “009”).
 Course sections with numbers outside of this range (e.g., ACC 300.311) are currently reserved for other student populations.
 Be sure that you are attempting to register for the class with the 001-009 section number.

 A. Some Ross classes meet on half-term schedules (first 7-weeks or second 7-weeks of the semester) and others meet throughout the full term (14 weeks).
-We refer to first 7-week classes as “Fall A” classes and second 7-week classes as “Fall B” classes.
+We refer to first 7-week classes as “Winter A” classes and second 7-week classes as “Winter B” classes.

-A. 12.0 credits is the minimum that you are required to register for in the Fall semester (September-December), but you are eligible to register for a maximum of 18.0.
+A. 12.0 credits is the minimum that you are required to register for in the Winter semester (January-early May), but you are eligible to register for a maximum of 18.0.
 We typically advise our students to average 15.0 credits per term, with approximately 9.0 credits maximum in each half-term.
 If you go slightly over 9.0 in a half-term, that’s okay, but we want you to be aware of this recommendation to make sure you don’t overdo it!

 A. The Ross Registrar’s Office (firstname.lastname@example.org) is available to assist students with course registration issues and questions.
 You will meet one of the BBA academic advisors at your International Exchange Orientation, but you can also reach out to BBA academic advisors now (email@example.com) for assistance with academic planning and any other questions you may have.